jahvon/flow/docs/cli/flow_get_workspace.md

 ## flow get workspace

-Print a workspace's configuration.
+Print a workspaces configuration.
 If the name is omitted, the current workspace is used.

 ```
 flow get workspace [NAME] [flags]